Life Skills Through Boatbuilding

 Please Support Us:

-Prerequisites: None, no prior woodworking experience is required.
+Prerequisites: None, prior woodworking experience helpful but is not required.

-Our flagship youth program combines a proven STEM curriculum, utilizing the nationally recognized “Building To Teach” methodology to teach 12-18 year olds how to build 12-foot Bevin’s Skiffs.
-Through weekly classroom and workshop sessions participants build confidence and skills as the boat comes alive.
-Through expert instruction and hands on experiences math and science joins wood, paint, sweat and teamwork as the boat reaches completion.
-The class culminates with a launching of the boat and instructions in how to row.
+Our flagship youth program combines a proven STEM curriculum utilizing the nationally recognized “Building To Teach” methodology to build wooden rowboats and sailboats.
+During weekly workshop sessions participants build confidence and skills as their boat comes alive.
+Through expert instruction and hands on experiences, math and science join wood, paint, sweat and teamwork as the boat reaches completion.
+The class culminates with a launching of the boat and instruction on how to row.

 Target Participants: 12-18 year old Middle and High School Students

 Class Size: Up to 10 students per daily session